zohaib-c/expense-tracker/README.md

 # Expense_Tracker
-An (unfinished) expense tracker built for personal use
+A simple expense tracker built for personal use